chrisrichardson/git-novice/_episodes/05-history.md

 > Above we used
 >
 > ~~~
-> $ git checkout f22b25e mars.txt
+> $ git checkout f22b25e margherita.md
 > ~~~
 > {: .bash}
 >
-> to revert mars.txt to its state after the commit f22b25e.
+> to revert margherita.md to its state after the commit f22b25e.
-> If you forget `mars.txt` in that command, Git will tell you that "You are in
+> If you forget `margherita.md` in that command, Git will tell you that "You are in
 > 'detached HEAD' state."
 In this state, you shouldn't make any changes.
 > You can fix this by reattaching your head using ``git checkout master`` {: .callout}